Expos\'ia: Teaching and Assessment of Academic Writing Skills for Research Project Proposals and Peer Feedback: Experimental Details

 \section{Experimental Details}

-\paragraph{Models} We evaluate a diverse set of recent open-weight instruction-tuned LLMs that cover different architectures and scales.
-Our selection includes (i) a large dense decoder-only Transformer from the Llama 3.3 family (meta-llama/Llama-3.3-70B-Instruct; 70B parameters) \cite{grattafiori2024llama3herdmodels}, (ii) a high-sparsity Mixture-of-Experts (MoE) model with long-context support (Qwen/Qwen3-Next-80B-A3B-Instruct; 80B total parameters with 3B active) \cite{qwen3technicalreport} and an independent MoE reasoning model in two flavors, (iii) the high reasoning model (openai/gpt-oss-120b, 117B parameters with 5.1B active parameters) and (iv) the smaller low latency variant (openai/gpt-oss-20b, 21B parameters with 3.6B active parameters) \cite{openai2025gptoss120bgptoss20bmodel}.

-All models are fully open-weight and can be run on two local NVIDIA~A100~80GB GPUs, which is important for classroom deployment where data protection and limited consent often require on-premise inference instead of cloud-based APIs.
-Inference is performed using the Hugging Face \textsc{Transformers} library\footnote{\url{https://huggingface.co/docs/transformers}} with deterministic greedy decoding (\texttt{do\_sample = False}).
+\paragraph{Models} We evaluate a diverse set of recent instruction-tuned LLMs spanning different architectures, scales, and deployment regimes.
+Our open-weight on-premise selection includes (i) a large dense decoder-only Transformer from the Llama~3.3 family (meta-llama/Llama-3.3-70B-Instruct; 70B parameters) \cite{grattafiori2024llama3herdmodels}, (ii) a high-sparsity Mixture-of-Experts (MoE) model with long-context support (Qwen/Qwen3-Next-80B-A3B-Instruct; 80B total parameters with 3B active) \cite{qwen3technicalreport}, as well as an independent MoE reasoning model in two variants, (iii) a high-capacity reasoning model (openai/gpt-oss-120b; 117B total parameters with 5.1B active) and (iv) a smaller low-latency variant (openai/gpt-oss-20b; 21B total parameters with 3.6B active) \cite{openai2025gptoss120bgptoss20bmodel}.
+These open-weight models can be executed locally on two NVIDIA~A100~80GB GPUs, which is important for classroom deployment where data protection and limited consent often motivate on-premise inference rather than cloud-based APIs.